 For example, Lapa Rios in Costa Rica verify distributor environmental standards such as no plastic wrap, packaging and willingness to reuse recyclable containers as well as single stop delivery; Tiger Mountain Pokhara Lodge use vegetable crates to carry shopping.

 Refuse to take out > dine in instead!

-> or invest in your own resuable take-away tin box!
+> or invest in your own reusable take-away tin box!

 Refuse plastic straws & cutlery > do without or use bio-degradeable or reuseable alternatives like bamboo or metal.

-> Lapa Rios and Jicaro Island made a policy seven years ago to eliminate all single-use plastic straws.
+> Lapa Rios and Jicaro Island made a policy many years ago to eliminate all single-use plastic straws.

 > Nikoi Island use only bamboo straws, and carbonate their own water and make their own natural organic syrups for drinks too.